Court freezes bank accounts of Philippine tycoon Ongpin

 Ongpin, trade minister under late strongman Ferdinand Marcos, is emerging as a target of investigators.

-He also owns medium-sized Philippine Bank of Communications (PBC.PS), property firm Alphaland Corp ALPHA.PS, oil explorer Atok-Big Wedge (AB.PS), gaming firm Philweb Corp (WEB.PS).
+He also owns medium-sized Philippine Bank of Communications , property firm Alphaland Corp, oil explorer Atok-Big Wedge, gaming firm Philweb Corp.

 Ongpin, a Harvard Business School graduate and certified accountant, was not immediately available for comment for this story.
 His assistant, Josephine Manalo, whose bank accounts were frozen by the same order, was also not immediately available.